 6 Classifications of Stains and How to Remove Them

-Stains can be classified into six types: protein stains, tannin stains, oil-based stains, dye stains and also stains that are a combination of the different type of stains.
+Stains can be classified into six types: protein stains, tannin stains, oil-based stains, dye stains, and also stains that are a combination of the different types of stains.
 Stains that go under each type are sorted in the table below.

 |Protein Stains||Tannin Stains||Oil-Based Stains||Dye Stains||Combination of Stains (A)||Combination of Stains (B)|

 Tomato sauce or catsup